-Laurence came through the door, looking for answers, looking for something to turn his path around, and looking for that stupid cat who messed up from day one.
+Laurence came through the door, looking for answers, looking for something to turn his path around, and looking for that foolish cat who messed up from day one.

-Enola, the blonde with thick, purple glasses and a light blue button shirt, walked through the door with her hair up in a ponytail, wanting nothing more than fried chicken and a cup of Kool-Aid.
+Enola, a woman with thick, purple glasses and a light blue button shirt, walked through the door with her hair up in a ponytail, wanting nothing more than fried chicken and a cup of Kool-Aid.

 These sentences can get up to a paragraph long.
 They are useful in some cases, but other times, they are hard to keep up with.
 Readers can also have a difficult time reading them, especially if they are back-to-back.

 It can be hard to find these sentences though too.
 One can’t just search for every comma in Word or Google Docs since commas are everywhere.
 But what if you can find them another way?